rhayes777/Dancestrument/README.md

 Generates and sends midi messages to play notes and chords in a particular key/scale as dancemat buttons are pressed.

-A synth must be running for the mat to work.
-For example, SimpleSynth can be used on Mac:
+A synth must be running.
+SimpleSynth can be used on Mac:

 http://notahat.com/simplesynth/